erickcalderon1399/Olist_Ecommerce/README.md

 - <img width="1412" height="797" alt="image" src="https://github.com/user-attachments/assets/ba29fb4c-3507-49aa-8412-6b3b1f46d8ed" />

 - Users can use zoom sliders on the scatter plot to zoom in/out and can also click any points to filter by the seller represented
-- There are a handful of sellers, such as the one shown above from São Paulo, have more than a few orders but very low review scores and high delivery rates.
-They appear to consistently provide low quality and service, so it may be a good idea to flag them.
+- There are a handful of sellers, such as the one shown above from São Paulo, who have more than a few orders but very low review scores and high late delivery rates.
+They appear to consistently provide low quality and service.

 - <img width="1532" height="861" alt="image" src="https://github.com/user-attachments/assets/81eed548-d5f2-4ff1-8d07-fdd516294068" />

-- There are other sellers, such as the one shown above from Rio de Janeiro, who have consistently sold items with very low delivery rates and high review scores.
-It can be mutually beneficial to partner with these sellers and help promote their business
+- On a more positive note, there are other sellers, such as the one shown above from Rio de Janeiro, who have consistently sold items with very low delivery rates and high review scores.

 # Key Recommendations